shitalmarakana/contact-information-widget/README.md

 3. Click install `Contact Information Widget`
 4. Activate through the `Plugins` menu in WordPress or when asked during installation
 5. Set your options from the Contact Information Widget admin area

+= Minimum Requirements =

+* PHP version 5.2.4 or greater (PHP 5.6 or greater is recommended)
+* MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)

 == Frequently Asked Questions ==